MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/az-predictor.md

 ### Data collection

 The current version of Az Predictor collects anonymized information about its usage to identify common issues and improve the experience of future releases.
-Az Predictor does not collect any private or personal data.
+Az Predictor doesn't collect any private or personal data.

 For example, the usage data helps identify inaccurate suggestions and issues like interferences with